AbdnCHDS/guidebook/pages/learn-R.md

 # Resources for learning R

 Getting to grips with R and RStudio can be a steep learning curve.
-There is no substitute for diving in a completing a small project but there are lots of amazing (and often free!) resources out there to help you.
+There is no substitute for diving in and completing a small project but there are lots of amazing (and often free!) resources out there to help you.
 The following lists should give you a range of options to look at.

 ## Getting Started with R
 * Rstudio have a [nice introductory course](https://education.rstudio.com/learn/) for beginners.
 They also have learning tracks for intermediate R users and experts too